buerki/SubString/README.md

 C. Installation
 ---------------

 SubString was tested on MacOS X (v.
-10.6 to 10.9) and Ubuntu Linux (versions Xubuntu 9.04 and 10.04), but should run on all platforms on which the bash shell (version 3.2 or higher) is installed.
+10.8 and 10.9) and Ubuntu Linux (version Xubuntu 12.04), but should run on all platforms on which the bash shell (version 3.2 or higher) is installed.
 This includes Windows with the [Cygwin](cygwin.com) package installed.

 Generally, all scripts (i.e. the files ending in .sh) should be placed in a location that is in the user's $PATH variable (or the location should be added to the $PATH variable) so they can be called from the command line.
 A good place to put the scripts might be /usr/local/bin or $HOME/bin.